gher-uliege/drifter-raspberry-pi/README.md

 ### Operating System

-Installing raspberry pi Imager (https://www.raspberrypi.com/software/) in Ubuntu:
+* Installing [raspberry pi Imager](https://www.raspberrypi.com/software/) and follow the instruction on this page.
+* For Ubuntu, install the deb file with:

 ```bash
 sudo dpkg -i imager_1.7.2_amd64.deb
 rpi-imager
 ```

-And install Rapberry Pi OS Lite (64-bit) onto the SD coard.
+* Install **Rapberry Pi OS Lite (64-bit)** onto the SD coard.
 It is important (for julia) to select the 64-bit version.
-In the advanced settings (Use `CTRL + SHIFT + X`), one should enable SSH, set a SSH password, configure WiFi by setting the WiFi network name (ESSID) and password.
+* In the advanced settings (Use `CTRL + SHIFT + X`), one should enable SSH, set a SSH password, configure WiFi by setting the WiFi network name (ESSID) and password.

 ## First step